The sad state of personal data and infrastructure [see within blog graph]

 ¶python package to access data

-Higher level querying and access, specific to myself is implemented in my. package (note that this post is still in draft stage).
+Higher level querying and access, specific to myself is implemented in my. package.

 my. package allows me to query my data from anywhere, enabling me to use familiar data processing, analysis and visualization tools, and various integrations.

 As a nice byproduct I've also finally figured out a reliable and elegant way to deal with error handling in Python.

 Finally, some tools and scripts I've implemented to make possible the interactions that I want:

 - A personal search engine for quick incremental search of my data and digital trace

 - orger: tool to convert data into org-mode views for instant and offline search and overview